Learn how to make smoked lobster tails on ANY grill or smoker!

 Butterfly the Lobster Tails

-Take a good knife, or even better, a good pair of kitchen shears and cut down the center of the top from the exposed front end towards the rear tailfin.
+Take a good pair of kitchen shears and cut down the center of the top from the exposed front end and stop when you reach the rear tailfin.

 Remove any roe as well as any dark digestive tract that you might see running down the middle of the tail if present.

-Because lobster tails are so delicate you want to go VERY gentle with your seasoning.
+Because lobster tails are so delicate you will also want to go VERY gentle with your seasoning.

 Do not marinate them in anything acidic or they will pre-cook (this is known as ceviche and not what we are going for here.)

-Coat the dried and butterflied lobster tails in a light coating of olive oil.
-Then, a pinch salt and fresh ground black pepper work best for simple seasoning.
+A pinch of kosher salt and fresh ground black pepper work best for simple seasoning.

 This adds TONS of flavor AND keeps the lobster tails moist during the smoking process.